Xeverous/the_website/website/pages/other/on_teaching_cpp.rst

 - Students experience all of the C backwards compatibility cruft (grammar anomalies, unsafe type system, language history (which at this point is very boring)).
 - Students constantly think and fear of pointers, compiler errors and any kind of bug caused by undefined behavior.
 - Once noticed C++ power mechanisms (such as :cch:`std::string` and templates), they immediately abandon previously showcased material (such as :cch:`char*` and macros) because they find C++-specific stuff to be easier to use and learn.
 Students wonder why they could not use these at the start.
 - Students miss a ton of simple and powerful stuff that makes ++ in C++.
 Stuff that is easily showcased and easily remembered.
-Stuff with which you can start making simple programs instead of dying in depression caused by reading :cch:`printf` documentation after compiler error.
+Stuff with which you can start making simple programs instead of dying in depression caused by reading :cch:`printf` documentation after a compiler error.

 stuff to avoid at the beginning
 ===============================